Liturgical-Calendar/liturgy-components-js/README.md

 In order to populate the select element with the current available liturgical calendars, whether national or diocesan, the `ApiClient` class must be statically initialized before instantiating the `CalendarSelect` class.

 The `CalendarSelect` class can be instantiated with a `locale` parameter, which will determine the localization for the UI elements (display names of the nations for national calendars).
 The default is 'en' (English).
-Locales with region extensions are also supported, such as 'en-US', 'en-GB', 'en-CA', etc. If the locale has underscores, they will be replaced with hyphens.
+Locales with region extensions are also supported, such as 'en-US', 'en-GB', 'en-CA', etc. If the locale has underscores (as is the case with PHP locales), they will be replaced with hyphens.

 By default, a `CalendarSelect` instance will be populated with all available national and diocesan calendars (grouped by nation).